neurospin-projects/2022_cambroise_surfaugment/README.md

 - **clinical_names.npy** the list of feature names for the `clinical_data` file, with the same ordering as its columns.

-For BHB, the fetcher use by default the provided split train / test in the [original paper](https://www.sciencedirect.com/science/article/pii/S1053811922007522) .
+For BHB, the fetcher uses by default the provided split train / test in the [original paper](https://www.sciencedirect.com/science/article/pii/S1053811922007522) .
 If you want to use the same split, you must provide two additional files:
 - **train_subjects.tsv**: a table containing the id of the train subjects.
 It